 Convention Awards

-Sigma Tau Delta recognized excellence by awarding nearly $12,000 for the best convention submissions at the 2023 Red & Black Convention Awards Luncheon on Saturday, April 1, 2023.
+Sigma Tau Delta recognized excellence by awarding nearly $12,000 for the best convention submissions at the 2023 Awards Luncheon.

 Isabel Sparks President’s Awards

-Given for the best presentations by active student members at the Sigma Tau Delta Convention, these awards were established in 1991 by Isabel Sparks, the fifth President of Sigma 1 deposit casino uk.com Tau Delta.
+Given for the best presentations by active student members at the Sigma Tau Delta International Convention, these awards were established in 1991 by Isabel Sparks, the fifth President of Sigma Tau Delta.
 Awards are given to both creative and critical papers across all submission categories.
 Awards are always given for creative and critical papers about the 2023 Common Reader The Rock Eaters.
-The 2023 Convention also features Toni Morrison as our Author Spotlight and special awards are given to critical essays exploring her works.
+The 2023 Convention also features Toni Morrison as our Author Spotlight and special awards will be given to critical essays exploring her works.

 Original Fiction